caesaretos/bgv_bfv_slots_packing/README.md

 - `poly_arithmetic_review.ipynb`: A review of the basic polynomial arithmetic.
 - `bgv_bfv_poly_arithmetic.ipynb`: An illustration of SIMD packing for integer vector arithmetic in BGV and BFV schemes.
+- `bgv_bfv_solt_rotation.ipynb`: An illustration of slot rotation for integer vector arithmetic in BGV and BFV schemes.

 ## Getting Started